fiskl-accounting/help-docs/docs/Core-Features/Accounting/accounting-overview.md

 - Produce daily, monthly, quarterly, or yearly reports with ease
 - Export reports to `Excel`, directly to `Google Sheets` or `PDF`

-## Modern accounting for today's business
+## Modern Accounting for Today's Business

 Fiskl's accounting platform is designed to meet the needs of modern, global businesses: